nextthingco/docs/Gadget-docs/source/includes/_quickstart.md

 ## Flash GadgetOS

 For GadgetCLI to be able to talk to your hardware device it needs to be flashed with the latest GadgetOS image.
-Find the latest image on our [web flasher](flash.getchip.com/pro).
+Find the latest image here TKTK.

 ## Hello World Example